-- A fascia should not project from the building elevation in a box-like fashion; - Existing fascia's which are 'over-deep' (i.e. which cover part of the window), should be reduced to a more appropriate size when a new fascia sign is produced or shopfront replaced; - The fascia and other signage should contain the name and/or trade of the premises, together with the street number of the premises, a telephone number and, if necessary, a web address; - The colour scheme should complement the shop window and door frames; - Internally illuminated, flashing, or moving displays, will not be supported; and - Where illumination of the fascia is considered appropriate, this should be done by means of concealed top light tubes painted to match the background.
-Internal illumination, large spot lights or 'swan neck' style lights are unacceptable.
-Shiny, highly reflective and fluorescent colours and materials are not acceptable.
+- for lettering, with 20% spacing above and below is a guide.
+The signage should not be greater than 75% of the fascia length. - A fascia should not project from the building elevation in a box-like fashion. - Existing fascias which are overdeep (i.e. which cover part of the window) should be reduced to a more appropriate size when a new fascia sign is produced or shopfront replaced. - The fascia and other signage should contain the name and/or trade of the premises together with the street number of the premises, a telephone number and, if necessary, a web address. - The colour scheme should complement the shop window and door frames. - Internally illuminated, flashing or moving displays will not be supported. - Where illumination of the fascia is considered appropriate, this should be done by means of concealed top light tubes painted to match the background.
+Internal illumination, large spot lights or 'swan neck' style lights are unacceptable. - Shiny, highly reflective and fluorescent colours and materials are not acceptable.